Silber & Fleming

 • They established a wholesale business in Wood Street, London.
 They also had offices in the English city of Birmingham and in Paris.

-• They suppied furniture, glass, china and earthenware, watches and jewellery, silverware, carpets and other houshold items.
+• They supplied furniture, glass, china and earthenware, watches and jewellery, silverware, carpets and other household items.
 Detailed illustrated catalogues were produced.

 • In 1882 the original London premises were totally destroyed by fire.
 The old premises were rebuilt on a larger scale with large showrooms and warehouse.

 • Albert Silber died of smallpox in May 1887.
-The business was continued by family members.
+(Obituary) - The business was continued by family members.

-• The business stopped trading around 1898 and was liquidated.
+• The company stopped trading around 1898 and Faudel Phillips & Son acquired the business.

 Silber and Fleming's New Wholesale Warehouses,